Analysis | Birx both exemplifies and blames the cherry-picking which shaped the Trump presidency

 Atlas was the neuroradiologist who had gotten Trump’s attention through appearances on Fox News in which he minimized the threat posed by the rapidly spreading virus.
 Atlas explicitly argued that surging infections were a good way to build immunity, telling Trump what the president — eager to scale back economic restrictions before the 2020 election — wanted to hear.
 Trump added him to the White House response team, where friction quickly ensued.
 In an interview with the New York Times this weekend, the other leading figure on that team, Anthony S. Fauci, argued that the addition of Atlas was meant to be “a pushing out of Debbie Birx.”

 In other words, it seems clear that Trump brought Atlas on specifically to embrace the sort of data Atlas was willing to provide.
-That Atlas's data were iffy wasn't a secret.
-At one point he tweeted a chart aimed at diminishing the virus's death toll.
-At another point, Twitter removed a message from Atlas claiming that face masks weren't effective at controlling the spread of the virus.
+That Atlas’s data was iffy wasn’t a secret.
+At one point he tweeted a chart aimed at diminishing the virus’s death toll.
+At another point, Twitter removed a message from Atlas claiming that masks weren’t effective at controlling the spread of the virus.

 Again, that this was Trump’s approach — find someone saying what he wants to hear, not necessarily someone saying what’s true — was not new to the pandemic, though it certainly flourished last year.
 He was already infamous for quizzing random people nearby for their opinions on issues of governance.
 As one former administration official told The Washington Post in 2017 about Trump’s private property in Florida: “At Mar-a-Lago, anyone who can get within eyesight changes the game.”